ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/vLLM/vllm-run.md

 You can try with other prompts and models such as `meta-llama/Llama-3.2-1B`.

-Continue to learn how to setup an OpenAI compatible server.
+Continue to learn how to set up an OpenAI-compatible server.